Droplet motion on chemically heterogeneous substrates with mass transfer. II. Three-dimensional dynamics: Matched Asymptotic Analysis

-with $b_{M+1}=0$ and $\*x_c(t)=(x_c(t),y_c(t))$.
-It is thus clear that by letting $a_1(t)\equiv0$, the $\e^{\ii \phi}$ terms are associated with the origin of the moving frame through $b_1(t)$.
-Although for such a choice the contact line shape is no longer centred at the centroid of the drop, Eq.~\eqref{3D_CLExpansion} in Eqs.~\eqref{3D_CentroidConditions} gives $\text{Re}(a_1)+O(a_m^2) = \text{Im}(a_1)+O(a_m^2)=0$, readily implying that the two choices are equivalent to each other, at least within the orders of terms retained in the asymptotics.
-Using Eq.~\eqref{3D_CdotExpans}, we can write Eq.~\eqref{eq:inner} in terms of the moving polar coordinates system, Eq.~\eqref{3D_Transformation}, which is to be matched with the corresponding outer-region expansion.
-In the end, we find
+where $b_{M+1}=0$ and superscripted stars denote complex conjugation.
+Using Eq.~\eqref{3D_CdotExpans}, we can write Eq.~\eqref{eq:inner} in terms of the moving polar coordinate system, Eq.~\eqref{3D_Transformation}, which is to be matched with the corresponding outer-region expansion.
+In the end, the expansion in Eq.~\eqref{eq:inner} becomes